Corridors of Blood: Production

-After the success of The Haunted Strangler, producer Richard Gordon looked at making a follow up with Boris Karloff.
-At one stage a colour remake of Dracula was discussed, as was an adaptation of The Facts in the Case of M. Valdemar.
+After the success of The Haunted Strangler (1958), producer Richard Gordon looked at making a follow-up with Boris Karloff.
+At one stage a colour remake of Dracula was discussed, as was an adaptation of Edgar Allan Poe'sThe Facts in the Case of M. Valdemar.
 Eventually producer John Scott discovered a screenplay by Jean Scott Rogers based on the early days of anesthesia, originally called Doctor from Seven Dials.

 Executive producer Richard Gordon and interviewer Tom Weaver talk about the making of Corridors of Blood on the audio commentary of the Criterion DVD, available as part of the 2007 set Monsters and Madmen.

-Release and reception
+Release

-The movie was made in 1958 but, because of upheavals at MGM at the time, was not released until 1962 on a double feature with an Italian import called Werewolf in a Girls' Dormitory.
+The movie was made in 1958 but, because of upheavals at MGM at the time, was not released until 1962.

+Reception

+Box office

 According to MGM records, the film made a profit of $14,000.
 It was considered a commercial disappointment and was the last film from Amalgamated Productions.

+Critical

+The Monthly Film Bulletin wrote: "A companion piece to that sadly under-rated horror film Grip of the Strangler (1958), also directed by Robert Day and starring Boris Karloff, Corridors of Blood is a far worthier little piece than its title suggests.
+Played with dedicated energy by Karloff, Bolton's self-destruction in the cause of humanity takes on a genuinely tragic fervour, so that the affirmative last scene, instead of seeming glib (which of course it is), gives point to the tactfully stressed horrors of the previous hospital scenes.
+Robert Day's direction, considering the cheapness of the production, is resourceful and atmospheric, with nice use of chiaroscuro; the acting is generally above average.
+The film's main weakness is its story line, which is repetitive and constricted and too often seems to be marking time."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "good", writing: "Nicely atmospheric thriller."

 Leonard Maltin awarded the film two and a half out of a possible four stars.